Confidence and diversity builds portfolio that protects

 Next is a dedicated team looking after the selection and control of external asset managers.

 Two teams of two or three specialist euro, US and Pacific-rim consultants support the two departments.
-Each adviser is assigned a specific job, be it risk management, performance measurement or manger selection, to enhance the portfolio and avoid conflicts of interest.
+Each adviser is assigned a specific job, be it risk management, performance measurement or manager selection, to enhance the portfolio and avoid conflicts of interest.

 Overall, taking all considerations into account and results from the past 18 months, Inarcassa’s portfolio construction model produced returns of 10.3% in 2004, with the internally-managed equity funds outperforming the MSCI Pan-European by 7.9% and MSCI World by 9.4%.
 It also believes its structure has enabled it to select the best independent external equity and fixed income managers.